jeamy/compare2pdfs/README.md

 ## Notes

-- The scripts are designed to work with UTF-8 encoded PDFs
+- The script is designed to work with UTF-8 encoded PDFs
 - Temporary files are automatically cleaned up unless running in debug mode
+- On Windows, use forward slashes (/) in file paths when using WSL
+- On macOS, ensure GNU versions of tools are being used (installed via Homebrew)
+- Performance may vary depending on PDF size and system resources

 ## Powered By